microsoft/Logic-App-STD-Advanced-Tools/README.md

 ## Supported Command
 1. **Backup**: Backup all the existing definitions into Json files
+2. **ClearJobQueue**: Clear all incomplete jobs in the Storage Queue. **Be aware of this command will result to data losing for running workflow instances**
 2. **Clone**: Clone a workflow to a new one, exactly the same as clone in Logic App comsumption
 3. **ConvertToStateful**: Clone a stateless workflow and create a stateful version
 4. **Decode** Decode a difinition into readable content